haimbilia/BuyHub/readme.txt

     => 065007 - The admin commission is not applicable on the shipping charges if the shipping plugin is on.
     => 065028 - Error occurs as 'Already Shipped' when the admin tries to change the order status from In Process to shipped => 065029 - Spelling mistake in search field's placeholder .
+    => 065030 - Error occur as 'Return case not allowed' when the seller tries to cancel any order.
 UAT points:

     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last